buntyhim/pseudorandom/README.md

 # hardware-programming
-Trying hardware programming with Verilog and FPGAs
+Trying hardware programming with Verilog on FPGAs